ligato/docs/docs/user-guide/get-vpp-agent.md

 sudo docker run -it --name vpp_agent --privileged --rm prod_vpp_agent
 ```

-The VPP agent and VPP start automatically by default.
+The VPP agent and VPP start automatically by default in a single container.

 ---